ryomoro/STORES_payment_sdk_ios/README_en.md

 If you follow along this tutorial, you will learn how to create a basic application, that allows the user to accept Credit Card payments using the Coiney Credit Card Reader.

+You can find a complete sample app at `Example/Coiney Test.xcodeproj`.

 ## What you need

  * CoineyKit